Because the Details Matter

-Common Documents That Require Apostille
+Common Documents That May Require An Apostille

 If you're submitting documents for use in another country, they may need to be apostilled to be legally recognized.
 Below is a helpful breakdown of the most common types of documents I facilitate for apostille processing through the California Secretary of State or U.S. Department of State.